hamersaw/stip/README.md

 - instead of using .meta file -> add metadata attribute to GeoTiff
 - abstract some task functionality - lots of code copies
 - add 'min_coverage' field to 'data search' command
-- instead of fill_all, search_all, etc implement 'broadcast' message
 - improve node logging
 - image replication?
 #### COMMANDS